junian/junian.github.io/docs/index.md

 ## Websites and Web Apps

-- [Junian Network](https://www.junian.net/) - Personal blog about tech and dev.
+- [Junian.NET](https://www.junian.net/) - Personal blog about tech and dev.
-- [Blazor Apps](./blazor-apps/) - Collection of browser-based mini tools, built with Blazor.
+- [Blazor Apps](./blazor-apps/) - Browser-based mini tools, built with Blazor ([YouTube thumbnail extractor](./blazor-apps/get-youtube-thumbnail/), etc.).
+- [Markdown Resume](./markdown-resume/) - Write your Resume in Markdown.
+ATS-friendly and optimized for developers.
+- [pajak](./pajak/) - This is only for Indonesian fellows who want to submit tax reports each year, but always forget the net percentage of their revenue.

 ## Desktop apps
 - [Termission](./termission/) - Cross-platform Serial (COM Port Data Emulator)/TCP Terminal with Scriptable Auto-Response.